0x009922/brutal_tetris_hacker/README.md

 # brutal_tetris_hacker

-Brut-forces a NxM field with tetros in order to find optimal placements.
+Brut-forces a NxM field with tetras in order to find optimal placements.

 ## Run